Guide to Work, Study, Travel and Living Abroad

 Que es este?”
 (What is this?)

 The object in question is peanut butter.
-Given that the average American consumes 3 lbs of peanut butter yearly, we often forget that peanut butter is not typically part of the international palette.
+The average American consumes 3 lbs of peanut butter yearly, so we often need to remember that peanut butter is not typically part of the international palette.
 The above are just a few examples of the odd questions and conversations filled with cultural discovery that I experienced while studying abroad in Buenos Aires, Argentina.

-I participated in a study abroad program through the University of Georgia in order to perfect my Spanish language skills in a native environment while obtaining credit towards my Romance Languages major.
-As a student at UGA, many resources were already available to me; however, there are a few details that would have sped up the search process had I been aware of them beforehand.
+I participated in a study abroad program through the University of Georgia to perfect my Spanish language skills in a native environment while obtaining credit toward my Romance Languages major.
+As a student at UGA, many resources were already available to me; however, a few details would have sped up the search process had I been aware of them beforehand.

-Given that the general question regarding study abroad is not, “Why?” but rather “When?
-And with what money?”
-I have tailored these guidelines to students who are looking to get the most experience out of their money and time.
-I have also taken into account that the majority of us have to propose the idea of study abroad to our parents as an economical, educationally enriching experience.
-This may not be normal, but I even had to write a report for my parents, explaining why I should be allowed to study abroad!
-If you follow these steps, that daunting task will be entirely less daunting.
+Given that the general question regarding studying abroad is not "Why?" but rather "When?
+And with what money?"
+I have tailored these guidelines to students looking to get the most experience from their money and time.
+Most of us have to propose studying abroad to our parents as an economical, educationally enriching experience.
+In my case, I even had to write a report for my parents, explaining why I should be allowed to study abroad!
+If you follow these steps, such a task will be less daunting.

-I will go through seven general study abroad topics, and then give words of advice specific to Argentina based on my personal experience.
+I will go through seven general study abroad topics and then give advice on Argentina based on my personal experience.

-The most basic distinction to know when searching for programs is the difference between “study abroad” and “exchange.”
-“Study Abroad” tends to be more group-oriented, and provides more resources available upon arrival.
-“Exchange” means a relationship between a foreign and domestic university must be made.
-Exchanges require a very independent person by nature, since the level of immersion is typically higher with less guidance after arrival.
+The fundamental distinction to know when searching for programs is the difference between "study abroad" and "exchange."
+"Study Abroad" tends to be more group-oriented and provides more resources available upon arrival.
+"Exchange" indicates that a foreign and domestic university relationship must exist.
+Exchanges require a very independent person by nature since the level of immersion is typically higher, with less guidance after arrival.

 General Guidelines for Planning Study Abroad